Table of Contents

 It is important for the pianist (or the guitarist) to get the accompanying figures right with the anticipation on the “and” of 3:

 I love the challenge of playing with only the drums: I’m fully responsible of not getting lost and being clear with the harmony.
-Here I am using a Drumgenius track and I also wanted to focus on creating melodic phrases based on hexatonics (triads pairs).
+Here I am using a Drumgenius track and I also wanted to focus on creating melodic phrases based on the triad pairs we studied in the course.

 Concerning the F7#11 chord, i am skeptical.
 I think you play a F-7 scale with Ab and Bb.
 No?